Introduction to Agriculture

 Mixed crop and livestock farming

 Primitive farming or also known as simple subsistence farming (farming for the farm-family only) is the oldest form of agriculture and is still prevalent in some areas of the world.
 Primitive farming enabled people to take a step further on the economic ladder by learning the art of domesticating plants.
 In this type of farming, farmers grow crops for themselves and their families.
 The growing of crops is only limited.
-Its characteristics include the following:

 Sites of farming are selected by experienced elders.